-- oppositionity to be heard by the Council.
-All meetings of the Council at which statutory business is to be conducted are open to the public. - The prinary duby of the Council and the Department is to product the interest of the State in riparian lends, and thus to project, restore, and enhance the environment.
-Given the ecclesical importance of riparian lands, no conveyences, permits or leases should be approved by the Council without first determining that the proposed action is in the public interest.
+- The privery duty of the Council and the Department is 4. to protect the interest of the State in ripgrian lends, and thus to protect, restore, and enhance the environment.
+Given the ecological inpertance of riparian lands, no conveyances, permits or loases should be approved by the Council without first determining that the proposed action is in the public interest.
 In considering applications, the Council should apply the rule that the burden of proof that the proposal is in the public interest is to be borne by the applicant.
-The applicant shall be obligated to demonstrate that harmful ecological effects will not result from the proposed project. order that all relevant information is available to the Council to aid in making these recommendations, the Council should not approve any application until approvals and clearances are received from interested departments, agencies, divisions, and bureaus.
+The applicant shall be obligated to demonstrate that harmful ecological effects will not result from the proposed project.
+In order that all relevant information is available to the Council to aid in making these recommondations, the Council should not approve any application until approvals and clearances are received from interested departments, agencies, divisions, and bureaus.
 Field inspection by Department personnel will be used whenever necessary to refute or substantiate allegations by the applicant in this regard. - 5.
 Permits to fill or otherwise modify riparian land must not be issued unless a conveyance or a license for the use of the land has already been made.
 The Council should use the same tests, established in point 4 above, to determine whether a permit should be issued.
 The primary questions to be asked are: Will the issuance of this permit serve the public interest, and will ecological damage result from the work described in the permit application?
 Dredging permits and licenses should not be issued to private interests for the extraction of raw materials to be used for building or construction, where the work involved is simply an exploitive mining operation.
 In cases where licenses are in effect for such mining operations the required annual permit should be denied where legally permissible. - 6.
-If the Council determines that it is in the public interest to make a conveyance, to the extent practical a lease should be preferred over an outright grant. - 7.
+If the Council determines that it is in the public interest to make a conveyance, to the extent practical a lease . should be preferred over an outright grant. - 7.
 Leases or grants should be based on fair market value.
-Fair market value is defined as what a willing purchaser would pay to a willing seller, taking into account, where water access is involved, the value of the non-riparian uplands with ownership of the riparian interest and without it.
+Fair market value is defined as what a willing purchasor would pay to a willing seller, taking into account, where water access is involved, the value of the non-riparian uplands with ownership of the riparian interest and without it.